ASE-FS21-TrialNError/TrialNError-Server/README.md

 npm run test:cov
 ```

-This command runs the application Test coverage cases.
+This command runs the test coverage cases.

 ## CI/CD pipeline

-For information regarding the setup of the CI/CD pipeline of the Server repo, please refer to the specific Project Wiki [page](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/wiki/CI-CD-pipeline).
+For information regarding the setup of the CI/CD pipeline of the server repo, please refer to the specific Project Wiki [page](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/wiki/CI-CD-pipeline).

 ## MongoDB Data Model